Rofelmau/CucumberStepAnalyse/README.md

 # Step Definition Scanner

-The Step Definition Scanner scans files for Cucumber C++ Step Definitons and stores data about each found Step Definition in a json and a csv file.
+The Step Definition Scanner scans files for Cucumber C++ Step Definitons and stores informations about each found Step Definition in a json and a csv file.

 ## Build:
 This description is for creating executable on Windows with pyinstaller.\